yehoshuas1978/owltable-landing-page/documentation/docs/features.md

 ---

-## 🌟 Version 2 (V2) - Enterprise-Ready Capabilities
+## ✨ Pro Features

-V2 will expand OwlTable's capabilities to support more complex environments and provide advanced, proactive management tools for mission-critical systems.
+These features expand OwlTable's capabilities to support more complex environments and provide advanced, proactive management tools for mission-critical systems.

 ### 🌐 **Expanded Compatibility: Connect to Any Database**
 *   **NoSQL Support:** Introducing support for MongoDB.